What Is A Fractional Distillation

 Fractional distillation is a method of separating mixtures of liquids by boiling them and condensing the vapours into separate containers.
 It works by taking advantage of the differences in boiling points of the components in the mixture.
 The process involves heating the mixture to its boiling point, and then condensing the vapour and collecting it in an appropriate container.
 The vapour is then cooled down, causing it to condense back into a liquid form.
 The process is repeated until all of the components have been distilled from the mixture.
 Each component will have a different boiling point, so they can be separated out through this method.
 This process can be used to separate liquids with similar boiling points that may not otherwise be able to be separated by other methods.

-See also Does Bj's Sell Distilled Water
+See also What's The Difference In Distilled Water

 Fractional distillation works by taking advantage of the fact that different substances boil at different temperatures.
 As a result, when heated, these substances will evaporate at different rates and at different temperatures.
 By controlling the temperature of the mixture, it is possible to separate out each component individually as it evaporates off from the rest of the mixture.
 In fractional distillation, this is